tasnimbinhannan/Attack-on-Finances-Network-Project/README.md

 ---

-## 👥 Team

-This project was developed as a group assignment for a Computer Networks course.
-Group member student IDs determined the variable parameters AB and XY used in device count calculations (Dhaka: 44AB devices, Tokyo: 10XY devices).

----

 ## 📜 License

 This project is submitted for academic purposes.
 The topology, configurations, and documentation were designed and implemented by the project group members.